 I needed concrete ideas that I could use to make my lists work better for me.

 Use These 3 Types of Lists to Help You Improve Productivity

 So, when I came across the book Listful Thinking – Using Lists to Be More Productive, Highly Successful, and Less Stressed by Paula Rizzo I knew I had to read it.

 This book gave me so many great ideas on how I could be doing things more efficiently.

 I now use 3 types of lists to keep myself focused and my schedule on track:

 - Project Lists

 Recognize The Difference Between a List and a Checklist

 I am pretty confident when I say that making lists is something that we have all done to get organized at some point or another in life.

-The grocery list and the To Do list are probably the most common types of lists around.
+The Grocery List and the To Do List are probably the most common types of lists around.